As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 The state of Indiana has a couple of beautiful and rare gemstones that you might be able to find, such as amethyst, rose quartz, topaz, jasper, moonstone, or even brown sapphire, among others.
 The central and southern parts of Indiana are the best to find gemstones in the northern regions.

-Amethyst is tough to find in the state of Indiana; however, there is one place worth searching, namely, Williams Creek, north of Indianapolis.
+Amethyst is tough to find in Indiana; however, one place worth searching is Williams Creek, north of Indianapolis.

 This is the best place to find amethyst in the state, and you can begin your search at the gravel banks and bed of Williams Creek.